-“This includes positioning and messaging, launching the solutions and ensuring our customers understand the capabilities and usage scenarios,” she says.
+“This includes positioning and messaging, launching the solutions and ensuring our customers understand the capabilities and usage scenarios,” she explains.

 An NC native

-Brooke’s SAS journey started about 11 years ago, but she’s always had SAS on her radar: “I grew up in North Carolina and went to NC State University, so SAS was always on my short list of dream jobs,” she says.
+Brooke’s career at SAS started about 12 years ago, but it’s always been on her radar: “I grew up in North Carolina and went to NC State, so SAS was always on my short list of dream jobs,” she says.
 “Right out of school, I did marketing and PR for a gourmet candy company.
-Then I went to work for the News & Observer in the circulation division.
-After that, I was the marketing director for a boutique real estate agency in downtown Raleigh.
-I designed and implemented the marketing strategy for the new high rises that were being built.
-When I saw a marketing job open up at SAS, I knew I had to apply!”
+Then I went to work for the News & Observer.
+After that, I was the marketing director for a Downtown Raleigh boutique real estate agency.
+When I saw a marketing role open up at SAS, I knew I had to apply!”

-She doesn’t write the code for our products and solutions, but she knows her work is important to our mission: “I don’t write code or implement the software, but I do hold myself responsible as the voice of all the developers and testers behind the scenes making incredible software that saves lives.
-I take that responsibility very seriously, because at the end of the day my division plays a part in making the world a better place.”
+Brooke doesn’t write the code for our products or solutions, but she knows her work is important to our mission: “I don’t write code or implement the software, but I do hold myself responsible as the voice of all the developers and testers behind the scenes making incredible software that saves lives.
+I take that responsibility very seriously, because at the end of the day, we’re playing a part in making the world a better place.”

 Fighting fraud and financial crime is a big responsibility – one that Brooke doesn’t take lightly.
 “On the other side of financial crime, there’s always a victim,” she says.
 “Sometimes that’s stolen money or a stolen identity.
 Other times money is laundered to fund activities like human trafficking, drug trafficking and terrorist activities.
-Our technology monitors transactions and alerts investigators of suspicious activity to try to stop those crimes before they happen.”
+Our technology monitors transactions and alerts investigators of suspicious activity before they happen.”

 Check out one of Brooke’s recent projects that’s helping tell the story of why our employees fight fraud:

-When she’s not marketing our Fraud solutions, you’ll find Brooke engaging with our Women’s Initiative Network (WIN) and Young Professionals Network (YPN).
-She’s passionate about lifting up and encouraging other women in tech, and even hosted our company’s first ever Women in Analytics: Fraud and Financial Crimes chapter event.
+When she’s not using her curiosity to market our Fraud solutions, you’ll find Brooke engaging with our Women’s Initiative Network (WIN) and Young Professionals Network (YPN) Employee Inclusion Groups.
+She’s passionate about lifting up other women in tech, and even hosted our company’s first-ever Women in Analytics: Fraud and Financial Crimes chapter event.

-“I’m very passionate about encouraging women (especially in the tech world) to be bold, inquisitive, innovative and courageous.
-To not only have roots in their strengths and values, but also have wings to support their dreams and ambitions.
+“I’m very passionate about encouraging women, especially in the tech world, to be bold, curious, innovative and courageous.
+To not only have roots in their values and strengths, but also wings to support their dreams and ambitions.
 To have the discipline to listen and learn, and also the courage to speak up and be heard.
-Being surrounded by a supportive network is so important,” she says.
+Being surrounded by a supportive network is so important,” she emphasizes.
 “I’m grateful that SAS offers opportunities for people to come together and lift each other up.”

 Want to meet more of our people?
 Hear more from Our Storytellers.